 He preached the word of God and continued to conquer the hearts and souls of millions.

-But even today he is remembered, by the same title he insisted be used when he was alive, simply as `Abd Allah (Arabic for the Slave of God).
+But even today he is remembered, by the same title he insisted be used when he was alive.
+This title is simply `Abd Allah (Arabic for the Slave of God).